dervaux/SheetMusicView/README.md

 - `.showInstrumentName()` or `.showInstrumentName(Bool)` - Controls whether instrument names are shown
 - `.showComposer()` or `.showComposer(Bool)` - Controls whether the composer name is displayed
 - `.showDebugPanel()` or `.showDebugPanel(Bool)` - Controls whether the debug status panel is displayed
-- `.pageMargins(left: Double, right: Double)` - Controls the page margins for the sheet music display
+- `.pageMargins(left: Double, right: Double, top: Double, bottom: Double)` - Controls the page margins for the sheet music display (all parameters have default value of 1.0)

 #### Debug Panel